snaeem3/mcmaster-smart-lite/README.md

 - [x] Successfully apply left-hand side MSC filters to narrow search results
 - [x] Create preprocessing steps for converting MSC string data to match McMaster's format
 - [x] Improve MSC side bar filtering to better recognize equivalent terms such as "Length" "Length (Inch)" and "Length (Decimal Inch)"
+- [x] Create a CI/CD pipeline to automatically update the extension in the chrome store on manifest version updateW